hiperium/city-sectors/functions/README.md

 ---
-## Deploying Lambda function using Docker Compose.
+## Deploying using Docker Compose.
-To deploy the Lambda Function and LocalStack containers, use the following command from the `project's root` directory:
+To deploy the Lambda Function and LocalStack containers, use the following command from the project's root directory:
 ```bash
 docker compose up --build
 ```

-### Invoke Lambda functions deployed with Docker Compose.
+### Invoking Lambda function.
-Navigate to the `functions/city-read-function/src/test/http/compose.http` file, and execute the requests to the deployed function.
+Navigate to the `src/test/http/compose.http` file, and execute the requests to the deployed function.

 ### Getting records from DynamoDB.